drasko/guanco/README.md

 ## Configuration ⚙️

-The application uses environment variables for configuration, including `ollama_api_url` for the base URL and `poolboy` settings for worker management.
+The application uses environment variables for configuration, including `ollama_api_url` for the base URL and `worker_pool` settings for worker management.

 Example `sys.config`: